wp-plugins/ft-signature-manager/readme.txt

 === FT Signature Manager ===
-Contributors: fullthrottledevelopment, blepoxp
+Contributors: fullthrottledevelopment,blepoxp
 Donate link: http://fullthrottledevelopment.com/donate?plugin=ft_signature_manager
 Tags: posts, signature, sign
 Requires at least: 2.5
-Tested up to: 2.7
+Tested up to: 3.5
-Stable tag: 1.3
+Stable tag: trunk

 FT Signature Manager allows your authors to create a signature to be appended to the end of their posts.